 The University reserves the right, even after the arrival and enrollment of a student from another country, to require, at the student's own expense, individual curricular adjustments whenever particular deficiencies or needs are found.
 This could include enrollment without credit in additional coursework in English as a foreign language or in courses prerequisite to the student's regular plan of study.
 New students from abroad are encouraged to use the services of OIS to help them in their adjustment to the United States and to facilitate their total educational experience.

 Graduate students must possess sufficient knowledge of English to study without being hindered by language problems, to understand lectures, and to participate successfully in class discussions.
 The determination that the applicant has sufficient proficiency is made by the admitting department or school, subject to University-wide minimum standards determined by the University Council on Graduate Study.
 The Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test must be taken if the applicant's native language is not English.
 A minimum TOEFL score of 80 for the Internet-based test, 213 on the computer-based version or 550 on the paper-based test; Band 6.5 on the IELTS (taking the academic writing and reading modules of the test); or 105 on the Duolingo Test is required for admission to graduate study at the University of Pittsburgh.
-The requirement to take the TOEFL may be waived if the applicant has achieved a satisfactory score on other tests of English proficiency or has received a degree from an accredited institution in the United States.
+The requirement to take the TOEFL may be waived if the applicant has achieved a satisfactory score on other tests of English proficiency or has received a degree from an accredited institution in the United States OR an English Speaking Country.